-Why has bonprix decided to support a scheme for the early detection of breast cancer?
+Why did bonprix decide to support a scheme for the early detection of breast cancer?

 The earlier breast cancer is detected the better the chances of survival so knowing what to look for really can save lives.